Ramonjrtan/Ramonjrtan/README.md

 ---

-⭐ This portfolio demonstrates how I test systems — from user actions to backend processing — ensuring accuracy, reliability, and real-world impact.
+⭐ This portfolio demonstrates how I test systems — from user actions to API processing and backend behavior — ensuring accuracy, reliability, and real-world impact.